Do you live outside of the continental U.S., and are you interested in adopting embryos? It may be possible even though you don’t live here.

 Embryo Donation- I want to place embryos with an adopting family.

 We understand the difficult decision parents are faced with when they realize they have embryos they don’t plan to transfer.
-There are programs in the U.S. which will allow you to donate your embryos for reproduction.
+There are programs in the U.S. that will allow you to donate your embryos for reproduction.
 You created your embryos with the full intention of giving them life.
 Embryo donation is the choice that gives your embryos an opportunity to live.
-There is an organization in Florida who is willing to work with international families with remaining embryos.
+There is an organization in Florida that is willing to work with international families with remaining embryos.